 Panda Boy at 6-1

-I’m taking a bit of shot here because I wouldn't be strong on hunter chase form, but I liked what I saw from Panda Boy at Thurles and at Naas, and John Gleeson will him.
+I’m taking a bit of shot here because I wouldn't be strong on hunter chase form, but I liked what I saw from Panda Boy at Thurles and at Naas, and John Gleeson will be on him.
 He's the right type of horse for the race as he’s only a ten-year-old and not that long ago he was running to a very high standard in good handicap chases.